The Daemon Lover: In literature

 Elizabeth Bowen's 1945 short story "The Demon Lover" uses the ballad's central conceit for a narrative of ghostly return in wartime London.

 Shirley Jackson's collection The Lottery and Other Stories includes "The Daemon Lover", a story about a woman searching for her mysterious fiancé named James Harris.

-Grady Hendrix’s 2020 novel “The Southern Book Club's Guide to Slaying Vampires”, the main antagonist is a vampire named James Harris as a way to pay ode to the ballad.
+In Grady Hendrix’s 2020 novel The Southern Book Club's Guide to Slaying Vampires, the main antagonist is a vampire named James Harris as a way to pay ode to the ballad.

 In classical music

 Hamish MacCunn's 1887 concert overture The Ship o' the Fiend is based on the ballad.